DiffAxE: Diffusion-driven Hardware Accelerator Generation and Design Space Exploration: Results Analysis

+Fig.~\ref{fig:train_1}(a) shows Phase-1 training curves.
+The AE and PP are jointly trained for 5 epochs using AdamW \cite{loshchilov2019decoupled} (lr=$10^{-4}$, weight decay=$10^{-3}$) with a \texttt{ReduceLROnPlateau} scheduler (patience=2) and batch size 512 on an NVIDIA V100.
+Fig.~\ref{fig:train_1}(b) shows Phase-2 DDM training over 10 epochs with AdamW (lr=$10^{-4}$, weight decay=$10^{-2}$), same scheduler, and batch size 128. \ourwork{} comprises only 3.4M trainable parameters and trains in under 7 hours on 46.7M training samples on an NVIDIA V100 GPU.

+As shown in Table~\ref{tab:baseline_exp1}, vanilla GD yields $\overline{error_{gen}}>30\%$, confirming that differential approximation of $f$ is inaccurate.
+Vanilla BO reduces error by 13\% over GD but requires $\sim$150\,s.
+Latent-space methods (GD and BO) outperform their vanilla counterparts, achieving $\overline{error_{gen}}<10\%$ in around 30\,s, validating the utility of the performance-guided latent space.
+GANDSE achieves ${\sim}32000\times$ speedup over vanilla GD but retains similar error, as both rely on differentiability assumptions.
+Compared to latent BO \cite{huang2022learning}) with least $\overline{error_{gen}} = 6.31\%$, \ourwork{} achieves lowest average error (5.45\%) at just 1.83\,ms—a $17322\times$ speedup -- demonstrating that diffusion-based latent-space generation outperforms both GD- and BO-based optimization.

-\subsection{DSE for EDP optimization}
+\subsection{DSE for EDP Optimization}

 As presented in Table \ref{tab:edp_baseline_comparison}, \ourwork{} achieves a search performance (SP) that is 9.8\% higher than VAESA \cite{huang2022learning}, the most competitive baseline employing latent space Bayesian Optimization (BO) within a design space of comparable size and complexity ($O(10^{17})$).

-Importantly, \ourwork{} attains this superior SP within a fixed search time of only 16.5 seconds using $N_{\text{power}} = N_{\text{perf}} = 3$ classes, resulting in a \textbf{145.6$\times$} improvement in search speed.
+Importantly, \ourwork{} attains this superior SP within a fixed search time of only 16.5 seconds across 9 categories of H,M,L power-runtime ranges, resulting in a \textbf{145.6$\times$} improvement in search speed.
 In contrast, DOSA \cite{hong2023dosa} and Polaris \cite{sakhuja2024polaris}, which rely on vanilla and latent space gradient descent (GD) respectively, yield significantly suboptimal designs—exhibiting lower SP (i.e., higher EDP) than even random search.
-This underperformance is primarily attributed to their application over a much coarser design space granularity (approximately $O(10^{7})$), which limits their optimization effectiveness.
+This underperformance is primarily attributed to their limitation to searching in a coarser and smaller design space (approximately $O(10^{7})$), limiting their optimization effectiveness.